I Won't Back Down

-"I Won't Back Down" is a song by American rock musician Tom Petty.
+"I Won't Back Down" is a song by the American rock musician Tom Petty.
 It was released in April 1989 as the lead single from his first solo album, Full Moon Fever.
 The song was co-written by Petty and Jeff Lynne, his writing partner for the album.
 It reached number 12 on the Billboard Hot 100 and topped the Album Rock Tracks chart for five weeks, starting the album's road to multi-platinum status.

 Recording

 Petty has said the following about the recording of the song: "At the session George Harrison sang and played the guitar.
 I had a terrible cold that day, and George went to the store and bought a ginger root, boiled it and had me stick my head in the pot to get the ginger steam to open up my sinuses, and then I ran in and did the take."
 The song was written in response to an arson incident that took place at Petty's home in 1987.

 In the 2007 documentary Runnin' Down a Dream, Petty said that he felt some initial hesitation about releasing the song, given how straightforwardly it conveys its message.